A Novel Multiple Imputation Approach For Parameter Estimation in Observation-Driven Time Series Models With Missing Data: Introduction

 In this work, we introduce a novel multiple imputation method designed specifically for parameter estimation in observation-driven models.
 Our approach takes advantage of the systematic component’s iterative nature in these models to propagate the conditional dependence structure through missing values, reducing imputation-induced distortions in dependence.
 The method is applicable to continuous, discrete, or mixed random components and can be used with any estimator in observation-driven models.

 Informally, given an initial parameter estimate, missing values are imputed by reconstructing the systematic component of the model and sampling from the assumed conditional distribution.
 This ensures that the dependence structure of the imputed series closely matches that of the observed data.
 After each imputation step, model parameters are reestimated using the newly completed dataset.
 This process is iterated several times, with estimates from multiple imputed datasets combined to produce a final parameter estimate.
 The method is compatible with any estimator of any quantity of interest in observation-driven models, making it widely applicable.
+Under general conditions, we show that the proposed method converges almost surely to the true parameter.
+An interesting feature of our method is that strong consistency is attained regardless of the missing mechanism or the proportion of missing data.

 We evaluate the proposed method through a series of Monte Carlo simulation studies in the context of GARMA models, considering time series with up to 70\% missing data.
-Finally, we illustrate its practical application by analyzing the proportion of stocked energy stored in South Brazil.
+Finally, we illustrate its practical application by analyzing the proportion of stocked energy stored in South Brazil and the PM${}_{2.5}$ pollution data in Brandon, Canada.